TmmmmmR/poc-secdevops/README.md

-# A tutorial about secure fast (and furious) Continuous Integration and Continuous Delivery by Dockerize Jenkins Pipeline
+# A tutorial about securing fast (and furious) Continuous Integration and Continuous Delivery by Dockerize Jenkins Pipeline

 This repository is a tutorial it tries to exemplify how to include security controls before/after each step of CI/CD pipline.